-At the end of the day, no matter what you do online to manage your online reputation, it’s always going to be a reflection of the kind of service you provide your customers face to face.
+When all is said and done, no matter what you do online to manage your online reputation, it’s always going to be a reflection of the kind of service you provide your customers face to face.

 So, how do you ensure that your business stands out when there are 20 others in your area that offer the same services or products?
 By focusing on fantastic customer service!

-People value customer service highly, and with so much competition out there, making customer service a top priority is one of the best things you can do to make your brand stand out.
+With so much competition out there, making customer service a top priority is one of the best things you can do to make your brand stand out.

 #2.
-It leads to brand loyalty.
+It leads to brand loyalty

 And, how do you ensure that your customers will turn to you time and time again when they have a need for your products or services?
 By making customer service one of your top priorities!

 #3.
-It helps you avoid the pitfalls of poor customer service.
+It helps you avoid the pitfalls of poor customer service

-Poor customer service can have just as much of a negative impact on your business’ online reputation just as much — if not more so — than great customer service can have a positive impact.
+Poor customer service can have just as much of a negative impact on your business’s online reputation just as much — if not more so — than great customer service can have a positive impact.

 Not only can poor customer service lead to lost customers; it can also lead to negative reviews for your business online, which can hurt your chances of attracting new customers.

 What does great customer service mean to you?

 Is great customer service greeting your customers by name and remembering their order?
 Is it always having someone there to answer the phone when they call?
 Is it following up after a service is performed to ensure satisfaction?

 Customer service can mean all of this and more, and it can mean different things to different people.
-But, in general, customers expect quick responses to inquiries, knowledgeable and friendly customer service representatives, the ability to be contacted in a variety of ways, and to enjoy a consistent experience.
+But, in general, customers expect quick responses to inquiries, knowledgeable and friendly customer service representatives, the ability to be contacted in a variety of ways and to enjoy a consistent experience.

 How do you translate great customer service into a strong online reputation?

-People are more likely to share negative experiences than positive ones only, and, sometimes, no matter what you do to please your customers, only a few of them will actually end up writing a review for you.
+Like I said, people are more likely to share negative experiences than positive ones only.
+Sometimes, no matter what you do to please your customers, only a few of them will actually end up writing a review for you.